History of Red Star Belgrade: Return to Europe – on the hard tour (1995–1996)

 Dejan Stanković was the youngest captain ever in Red Star's history.

 During the 1994/1995 season, the UEFA and FIFA accepted Yugoslav football clubs back, but while the national team continued where they had stopped in the spring of 1992, the clubs had all their results erased and were treated as the beginners in the European competitions.
 That's how Red Star, the European Champion in 1991, the group participant in 1992 and among the last sixteen in 1990, (all three years counted while deciding upon the seeded teams in the summer of 1995), was placed to the bottom of the list and instead of the place in the Champions League (as the Champion of SR Yugoslavia in 1995) was moved to the UEFA Cup.
 That decision will have long-term catastrophic consequences for Red Star – instead of enjoying the merits of its own many-year work and getting to the group phase of the Champions League over easier rivals, they would get harder opponents from the start and the competition would start already in July.
 The first international game was a friendly match against Olympiacos, which was won by 4–1 at Marakana.
 A large flag with "Welcome Orthodox Brothers" was a welcome gesture to Greek fans and players.
 Since the match, exist a friendship between these two clubs and their fans.
 The first European competition match upon the return Red Star played on August 8, 1995 against Swiss Xamax.
 60,000 fans came to greet the new generation which, in spite of all the problems, had great ambitions, but after a sequence of missed chances, they were punished by a last minute goal.
 In the rematch there were no goals, so Red Star's season ended in the first round, which never happened before.

-If the first season in Europe was shocking, the second was promising.
+The second season in Europe was more successful than the first.
 Under new coach Vladimir Petrović and with a new generation of players such as Stanković, Ognjenović, Njeguš and Jevrić, Red Star started the 1996–97 UEFA Cup Winners' Cup with the elimination of Hearts, and after a minimal defeat in Kaiserslautern, came the night that ended with three goals for Red Star in extra time.
 The award for the 4–0 victory was the duel with F.C.
 Barcelona.
 The Catalans, studded with stars like Ronaldo, Figo and Stoichkov, was the strongest team, which they affirmed by winning the Cup.
-However, Red Star lost in Barcelona by 3–1, but didn't surrender.
-In Belgrade, Barça went through to real hell and Red Star led by a goal from Jovičić, but Giovanni equalized, which was enough for Barcelona.
+However, Red Star lost in Barcelona by 3–1.
+Later in Belgrade, Barça fell behind Red Star led by a goal from Jovičić, but Giovanni equalized, which was enough for Barcelona.
 The atmosphere at Marakana was probably one of the best in the last years, with magnificent choreography and the panorama of Belgrade in the west stand.